boxblinkracer/cypress-filters/README.md

 ### 3. Add Tags to tests

-Just add any tag to the title.
+Add any tag to the title.
 It is recommended to use a unique prefix such as "@".
 That's it!

 ```javascript